24 minute read

 As we enter the Age of Agentic AI, this principle becomes increasingly critical.
 AI systems are, by their very nature, generators of partial information.
 They provide outputs based on training data that is necessarily incomplete, biased, and historically contingent.

-My work on private AI at CryptoLab as an advisor addresses one aspect of this challenge – ensuring that AI systems can operate on sensitive data without revealing information that could trigger harmful inferences.
+My work on private AI addresses one aspect of this challenge – ensuring that AI systems can operate on sensitive data without revealing information that could trigger harmful inferences.
 But the broader challenge requires rethinking how we design human-AI interfaces to preserve appropriate uncertainty rather than create false confidence.

 The Bridge Between Eastern and Western Wisdom